-Long-Term Suspensions of more than ten days; a written request for a hearing with the superintendent/designee must be received within five business days.
+Long-Term Suspensions of more than ten days; a written request for a hearing with the superintendent/designee must be received within three business days.
 A re-entry conference will be held with the district and student/parents within 20 days of long-term suspension.

-Expulsions and Emergency Expulsions parent/student may make a written request for a hearing with the superintendent/designee within five business days for expulsion or three business days for emergency expulsion.
-A reentry conference will be held between the district and student/parents within 20 days of the start of the long-term suspension or expulsion but no later than five (5) calendar days before the student returns to school, or as soon as reasonably possible, if the student or parents request a prompt re-engagement meeting.
-The school has 10 days to convert the emergency expulsion into a different form of discipline.
+Expulsions and Emergency Expulsions parent/student may make a written request for a hearing with the superintendent/designee within three business days for expulsion or ten business days for emergency expulsion.
+A reentry conference will be held between the district and student/parents within 20 days of expulsion.
+The school has

+10 days to convert the emergency expulsion into a different form of discipline.
 The district will provide notice and afford due process rights for the conversion action.
-Re-entry conferences and re-engagement plans are required.
+Re-entry conferences and reengagement plans are required.
 Grievances and/or appeals from decisions rendered may be directed to the Board of Directors.